Azonkeu/personal-portfolio/README.md

 Check out [my repository](https://github.com/Azonkeu/personal-portfolio/pull/1) for more details.

+## Live Demo

-Please click on this link to look at the live version of the [personal_portfolio]( https://azonkeu.github.io/personal-portfolio/).
+Please click on this link to look at the live version of the [personal portfolio]( https://azonkeu.github.io/personal-portfolio/).

 ### Built With
 * Major languages: Html5, Css3, Markdown